cs3157/seatingcharts/README.md

 4. Run `./go_brr.py rooms roster_filename.csv`

 5. Profit!
 The output can be found in `out/` and will also be placed in `~/html/seating/`

-You can find the output in the out folder :)

 ## Additional features (not yet available with go_brr.py) ##
 *   Lefty roster